LukasFuchs/GeoModBox.jl/examples/DiffusionEquation/2D/README.md

 ## Steady State Solution

-**Note:** So far, variable thermal parameters are only implemented in the 1-D and 2-D steady state solutions (except for the 2-D defection correction method, which also enables a time-dependent solution for variable thermal parameters).
+**Note:** So far, variable thermal parameters are only implemented in the 1-D and 2-D steady state solutions (except for the 2-D defection correction method, which also enables a time-dependent 2-D solution for variable thermal parameters).

-&emsp; In steady state, one assumes that the temperature does not vary over time (i.e., $\frac{\partial T}{\partial t}=0$) and the *temperature conservation equation* simplifies to an *elliptic partial differential* equation (i.e., the *Poission equation*).
+&emsp; In steady state, one assumes that the temperature does not vary over time (i.e., $\frac{\partial T}{\partial t}=0$) and the *temperature equation* simplifies to an *elliptic partial differential* equation (i.e., the *Poission equation*).

 ### Poisson Solution (constant *k*)

-For constant thermal parameters the conductive part of the *temperature conservation equation* is given by:
+For constant thermal parameters the conductive part of the *temperature equation* is given by:

 $$
 \begin{equation}